angular/angular/aio/content/guide/architecture.md

 * `providers` - Creators of [services](guide/architecture#services) that this module contributes to the global collection of services; they become accessible in all parts of the app.

-* `bootstrap` - The main application view, called the _root component_,
+* `bootstrap` - The main application view, called the _root component_, which hosts all other app views.
-that hosts all other app views.
 Only the _root module_ should set this `bootstrap` property.

-Here's a simple root module:
+Here's a simple root module definition:

 <code-example path="architecture/src/app/mini-app.ts" region="module" title="src/app/app.module.ts" linenums="false"></code-example>